Las Vegas, Nevada, USA

 Located in the Las Vegas Valley in the Mojave Desert, Las Vegas is the seat of Clark County and the largest city by population in Nevada.
 It has approximately 648,000 inhabitants in the city proper as of 2018.
 The Las Vegas metropolitan area (Las Vegas-Henderson-Paradise) comprised 2,231,647 residents as of the 2018 US Census Bureau Estimate.

-Las Vegas's rapid transit network consists of a straddle beam monorail people mover service and a bus rapid transit service.
-It also has arterial bus rapid transit services, which are not covered on this website.
+Las Vegas's rapid transit network consists of a straddle beam monorail people mover service.
+It also has arterial bus rapid transit services, which are not covered on this website, and two BRT-Lite lines.

 Las Vegas Monorail